So, what are you doing about Covid-19?

 What do you mean when you state that your rate is ‘DONATION BASED’?

-When you pay me for the massage I actually consider it a donation that goes toward my monthly living expenses.
-I offer massage for what’s essentially full-time so I can continue my education and expand my knowledge in the alternative health care field.
+When you pay me for the massage I actually consider it a donation that goes toward my monthly living expenses and education.
+I’m a private masseur and I don’t offer my services as a ‘business’.
+I offer massage so I can continue my education and expand my knowledge in the alternative health care field on my own terms.

 Why do you only work on men?:

 It’s an energy thing mainly.
-I fill the niche for men who prefer the touch of other men for bodywork whether they be straight or gay, or somewhere in-between.
+I fill the niche for men who prefer the touch of other men for bodywork whether they be cis-straight, bisexual, gay, or FTM Trans men.

 I’m over in Century City, you up to meet me out there?: